Bat-Sheva Dagan: World War II

 In the ghetto, Batszewa became a member of the clandestine Hashomer Hatzair Jewish youth group.
 Their head counselor, Shmuel Breslaw, sent her with Aryan papers to the Warsaw Ghetto to obtain a copy of the movement's underground newspaper Pod Prąd (Against the Current) from Mordechai Anielewicz and bring it back to Radom.

 During the liquidation of the "large ghetto" in August 1942, Batszewa's parents and older sister were deported and murdered in the Treblinka extermination camp.
 She and her younger sister, Sabina, were sent to the "small ghetto" in Radom.
 The sisters decided to try to escape separately, but Sabina was shot and killed in her attempt.
 Batszewa escaped and made it to Schwerin, Germany, where she used false papers to get a job as a maid in a Nazi household.
 After a few months she was discovered, arrested, and imprisoned.
 In May 1943 she was deported to the Auschwitz concentration camp and tattooed with the number 45554.
 In the camp she met up with a cousin who worked as a nurse in the prison infirmary and found her a job there.
 When Batszewa contracted typhus, her cousin sneaked her medicine.
 Batszewa later worked in the "Canada" commando, sorting the belongings of camp victims.
 She and the seven other female members of her commando collaborated on a secret newspaper, which they recorded on strips of paper and read to each other on their day off.

-As the Red Army approached Auschwitz in January 1945, she was evacuated on a death march to the Ravensbrück and Malchow concentration camps.
+As the Red Army approached Auschwitz in January 1945, she was evacuated on a death march to Loslau, and from Loslau she was transpored to the Ravensbrück concentration camp.
+After 2 month to the Malchow concentration camp.
 She survived another death march to Lübz, where she was liberated by British troops on 2 May 1945.
 She was the only one of her siblings to survive the war.